Required

 Even if you are never caught driving your uninsured vehicle, simply allowing the insurance to lapse leads to automatic fines in Maryland.
 You can be fined a maximum of $2,500.00 each year the car is uninsured, even if you never drive the vehicle.
 Additionally, the Maryland Motor Vehicle Administration (MVA) can suspend your registration and prevent you from registering any other vehicles until all insurance obligations are met.

 Our traffic attorneys in Maryland know how to defend you against the criminal charge of driving without insurance; we understand that a conviction for such a seemingly small violation can have serious impact – legally, financially, and professionally.
-If you are charged with driving without insurance in Maryland, contact us as soon as you possibly can for a consultation with a Maryland traffic lawyer.
+If you are charged with driving without insurance, contact us as soon as you possibly can for a consultation with a traffic lawyer.

 Driving without insurance may seem like a victimless crime, but if you were to ever get into a car accident and you don’t have representation to cover the costs of any expense you are responsible for, it could be a huge problem both for you and any of the other drivers involved.
 If you don’t have insurance on your vehicle, don’t wait until an accident or until a criminal charge to take action.